-The statistic shows the growth in real GDP in Brazil from between 2004 to 2014.
-In 2012, Brazil’s real gross domestic product grew by around 1 percent compared to the previous year.
+The statistic shows the growth in real GDP in Brazil from between 20048 to 2013, with projections up until 2018.
+In 2012, Brazil’s real gross domestic product grew by around one percent compared to the previous year.

 Brazilian growth and civic unrest

 GDP is a reliable tool used to indicate the shape of a national economy.
 It is one of the most well-known and well-understood measurements of the state of a country.
 Gross domestic product, or GDP, is the total market value of all final services and goods that have been produced in a country within a given period of time, usually a year.